 Test both your DR solution and your people

 The tests should include both the equipment and software, but also the people.
 Give department heads a scenario like this: customer ABC Enterprises has lost their entire data center in a mudslide that took out the building.
 We need to restore their data center to AWS instances, and find terminals for their employees to configure services and get work done for at least the next three months, until the building can be evaluated and systems purchased.
 What do we need to do, where is the documentation for their systems, and what’s our first step?

 Review and update your DR plan regularly

 Even if a plan is in place and has been successfully tested, it still needs to be reviewed and updated regularly.
 It’s so easy for any user with a credit card and a little knowledge to bring up a new server in the cloud, or clone a database and store it in a different service.
 It’s up to you to regularly review their systems to ensure that everything critical is covered and secured.

 You can put policies in place to forbid people from branching out on their own, but if they’re not aware of the policy, you could still lose critical data.
-You need to review, get buy-in from users and departments, and ensure that everything is covered.
+You need to review, get buy-in from users and departments, develop more disaster recovery testing best practices, and ensure that everything is covered.

 Learn more about disaster recovery planning:

 Further reading Disaster Recovery Plan Checklist for MSPs